codingJWilliams/BBCInventathon/README.md

     it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-    You have should have recived a copy of the GNU General Public License along with this program in the form of the COPYING file.
+    You should have received a copy of the GNU General Public License along with this program.
 If you have not recived this, see <http://www.gnu.org/licenses/gpl-3.0.html>.

 This is a python version that is unfortunately serval stages behidn the node/js version due to unexpected delays in finding a libary to detect keypresses.